 For regulated utilities, rates are designed to recover the utility's costs to provide reliable service, plus an allowed rate of return.
 Rates are typically set based on a set quantity of electricity sales (as determined in the test year of a rate case).
 Under this approach, utilities may collect more revenue between rate cases if electricity sales grow (from electrification or other factors), or they may under-collect revenue if electricity sales are lower than expected.
-The additional revenue from greater electricity sales could be used to offset additional utility costs that would otherwise require the utility to file a rate case sooner, resulting in a benefit to customers.
-Once a rate case is filed and the higher load from electrification is used to set new electric rates, customers realize the benefits from spreading the utility's fixed costs over greater sales.
+In jurisdictions, such as Colorado, over-collected revenues can be returned to ratepayers through a decoupling mechanism.ix Otherwise, additional revenue from greater electricity sales could be used to offset additional utility costs that would otherwise require the utility to file a rate case sooner, resulting in a benefit to customers.
+In this case, once a rate case is filed and the higher load from electrification is used to set new electric rates, customers realize the benefits from spreading the utility's fixed costs over greater sales.

 We estimate that residential and commercial electric rates will remain relatively flat as a result of electrification through 2035.
-This means that the many benefits of electrification, such as reduced air pollution and greenhouse gas emissions, can be realized without any negative economic impact to electric customers, including customers without EVs or heat pumps.
+This means Colorado can realize the many benefits of electrification, such as reduced air pollution and greenhouse gas emissions, without any negative economic impact to electric customers, including customers without EVs or heat pumps.
 Customers that do electrify will likely see savings on their total energy spending, as EVs and heat pump space and water heaters are substantially more efficient than their fossil fuel alternatives.
-Electrification of New Jersey's buildings and transportation system serves as a win-win for electric utilities and their customers.
+Electrification of Colorado's buildings and transportation system serves as a win-win for electric utilities and their customers.